Invoker3/fitness-app/README.md

 # Fitness App

-This application is used to record steps for tracking fitness activity
+This application is used to record steps for tracking fitness activity.